linode/docs/docs/guides/kubernetes/how-to-install-rooknfs-on-lke/index.md

 published: 2021-08-13
 modified_by:
   name: Linode
-title: "How to Set Up Rook NFS for Persistent Storage on LKE"
+title: "Setting Up Rook NFS for Persistent Storage on LKE"
-h1_title: "Setting Up Rook NFS for Persistent Storage on LKE"
+title_meta: "How to Set Up Rook NFS for Persistent Storage on LKE"
-enable_h1: true
 contributor:
   name: Todd Becker
 aliases: ['/kubernetes/how-to-install-rooknfs-on-LKE/']